-- c.
+- 2. Specific Prohibited Standards.
+Developed pursuant to Section 307 of The Water Quality Act of 1987 require that under no circumstances shall the permittee allow introduction of the following pollutants into the waste treatment system from any User (40 CFR 403.5): - a.
+Pollutants which create a fire or explosion hazard in the publicly owned treatment works (POTW), including, but not limited to, waste-streams with a closed cup flashpoint of less than 140°F (60°C); - b.
+Pollutants, which will cause corrosive structural damage to the POTW, but in no case, discharges with a pH lower than 5.0; - c.
 Solid or viscous pollutants in amounts which will cause obstruction to the flow in the POTW resulting in Interference; - d.
 Any pollutant, including oxygen demanding pollutants (BOD, etc.) released in a discharge at such volume or strength as to cause Interference in the POTW; - e.
 Heat in amounts, which will inhibit biological activity in the POTW, resulting in Interference, but in no case, heat in such quantities that the influent to the sewage treatment works exceeds 104°F (40°C); - f.
 Petroleum oil, non-biodegradable cutting oil, or products of mineral oil origin in amounts that will cause Interference or Pass Through; - g.
 Pollutants which result in the presence of toxic gases, vapor, or fumes within the POTW in a quantity that may cause worker health or safety problems; or, - h.
 Any trucked or hauled pollutants, except at discharge points designated by the POTW. - i.
-Any pollutant that causes Pass Through or Interference at the POTW. - 3.
+Any pollutant that causes Pass Through or Interference at the POTW. - j.
+Any prohibited standard which the permittee has adopted in an ordinance or rule to control IU discharge to the POTW. - 3.
 In addition to the general and specific limitations expressed above, more specific pretreatment limitations have been and will be promulgated for specific industrial categories under Section 307 of the Water Quality Act of 1987 as amended (WQA).
 (See 40 CFR, Subchapter N, Parts 400 through 500, for specific information). - E. Significant Industrial Users Discharging to the POTW.
-The permittee shall provide adequate notice to the Director and the Division of Water Quality Pretreatment Program Coordinator of; - 1.
-Any new introduction of pollutants into the treatment works from an Indirect Discharger (i.e., Industrial User) which would be subject to Sections 301 or 306 of the WQA if it were directly discharging those pollutants; - 2.
+The permittee shall provide adequate notice to the Director and the Division of Water Quality Industrial Pretreatment Coordinator of; - 1.
+Any new introduction of pollutants into the treatment works from an indirect discharger (i.e., Industrial User) which would be subject to Sections 301 or 306 of the WQA if it were directly discharging those pollutants; - 2.
 Any substantial change in the volume or character of pollutants being introduced into the treatment works by a source introducing pollutants into the treatment works at the time of issuance of the permit; and - 3.
-For the purposes of this section, adequate notice shall include information on: - a.
-The quality and quantity of effluent to be introduced into such treatment works; and, - b.
-Any anticipated impact of the change on the quantity or quality of effluent to be discharged from such publicly owned treatment works. - 4.
-Any Significant Industrial User that must comply with applicable requirements under Subtitles C and D of the Resource Conservation and Recovery Act (RCRA). - F. Change of Conditions.
-At such time as a specific pretreatment limitation becomes applicable to an Industrial User of the permittee, the Director may, as appropriate, do the following: - 1.
-Amend the permittee's UPDES discharge permit to specify the additional pollutant(s) and corresponding effluent limitation(s) consistent with the applicable national pretreatment limitation;
+For the purposes of this section, adequate notice shall include information on:

-PART II DISCHARGE PERMIT NO. UT0026206 PRETREATMENT
+PART II DISCHARGE PERMIT NO. UT0020222 PRETREATMENT